Best Organic Prenatal Vitamin Guide

 This is not the same as having “seal-of-approval” labels—even if these are from the NIH, or they proclaim that a supplement is “non-GMO verified.”

-Let’s provide an example.
+Here is an example.
 When it comes to folate, the amount in the pill is often more than the claim on the label.
 This matters because folic acid has about 70% higher absorption rating than food-based folate or methylfolate.
-This means that a folic acid content of 800 micrograms is actually the equivalent 1360 micrograms of folate—in addition to whatever you’re getting from your diet.
+This means that a folic acid content of 800 micrograms is actually the equivalent of 1360 micrograms of folate—not to mention whatever you’re getting from your diet.

 Either way, you can’t simply trust what you see posted online in the vast and complicated world of prenatal supplements!